cooper/ferret/std/doc/Test.md

-# Test
+# main::Test

-This is the Test class version 1.0.
+This is the main::Test class version 1.0.

 Provides a basic test suite.